 Marissa E. Thompson's Picture

 My current research explores, for example, parental preferences regarding school segregation, the causal effects of first-dollar scholarship policies on college access, and the role of genetic ancestry tests in racial boundary-making processes.
-I employ a range of quantitative and computational methods using large national datasets, administrative data, survey data, and novel survey experiments.
+I employ a range of methods in my work, including quantitative methods, survey experiments, and both computational and qualitative analyses of text data.
+My research has been published or is forthcoming in journals such as Social Forces, Sociological Science, Sociology of Education, and Proceedings of the National Academy of Sciences, among others.

 In addition to research on inequality and social policy, I’m excited about running, knitting, and podcasts.